-- Have parts of the set begun to crack, corrode or rust?
+- Have parts of the set begun to crack, corrode, or rust?

 - Are animals and/or insects living in my equipment?

 If you have answered “yes” to any of these questions, you should consider repairs.
 Some repairs are simple, like re-greasing a moving piece or re-painting where there is paint chipping.
 Other times, these repairs can be larger or even warrant new playground equipment.
-With regard to pests, you may need to call a specialist to dispose if a bee colony or implement measures to prevent animals and insects from living in your equipment.
+With regard to pests, you may need to call a specialist to dispose of if a bee colony or implement measures to prevent animals and insects from living in your equipment.

 When we say, “checking your playground,” we mean the grounds as well as the equipment.
 It’s easy to remember to check the equipment for hazards, but often the surrounding concrete, play surfaces, and surrounding areas are ignored.

-Be mindful of concrete health, looking for cracks or debris build up as well any exposed vegetation like stumps or tree roots.
+Be mindful of concrete health, looking for cracks or debris build-up as well any exposed vegetation like stumps or tree roots.
 Cracks and pits in concrete can leave standing water or areas for trash to collect.
 Concrete sidewalks often have a lifecycle of 20-25 years but can wear down even faster when there is a lot of foot traffic from little, excited feet.

 In order to keep kids safe from falls, playgrounds are required to have soft material under their equipment.
 You want to be sensitive that the surface is still soft, and no tripping hazards have arisen.
-Roots can lift parts of the play surface leading to tripping hazards.
+Roots can lift parts of the playing surface leading to tripping hazards.

 Although obvious, checking for debris like broken glass or trash can be ignored.
-You want to make sure that dangerous materials aren’t lurking in the grass around your playground or even buried under the play surface.
+You want to make sure that dangerous materials aren’t lurking in the grass around your playground or even buried under the playing surface.